coloria-dev/color-data/observers/README.md

 > significant figures given in CIE standard illuminants for colorimetry (CIE, 1998c).
 > They have been taken from the tables of the Standard.

-It just so happens that
+On

 - <http://cvrl.ioo.ucl.ac.uk/cie.htm>

-provides 1nm data which is in fact consisten with the data in the above XLS files.
+one can find 1nm data that is consistent with the data in the above XLS files and also matches 1nm the checksums.
 Hence, assume that this is the actual standard data; use it here.